Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 1. Self-care vision board

 Self-care refers to undertaking activities that help people take care of their mental, emotional and physical health.
-Regular self-care has been shown to increase empathy and decrease anxiety and depression, as it helps improve self-awareness, self-regulation, and the balancing of individual needs versus community needs.
+Regular self-care has been shown to increase empathy and decrease anxiety and depression, as it helps improve self-awareness, self-regulation and the balancing of individual needs versus community needs.

 To create a self-care vision board, a practitioner will ask employees to list as many self-care activities as possible, and then find inspiring images and phrases associated with those.
 The board will act as a visual reminder of the importance of self-care.